 An Example Using the Typical Physician with UNEQUAL Marginal Tax Rates

-However, a physician will typically contribute money to her tax-deferred retirement accounts at a much higher tax rate than she will withdraw it at.
-A physician in her peak earning years is likely to see her marginal tax rate, including the PPACA associated taxes but not state taxes, in the 24-35% range.
-However, in retirement, particularly an early retirement before starting to collect Social Security, she will likely be able to pull some of that money out at 0%, 10%, 12%, and 22%, filling the brackets as she goes along.
+However, a physician will typically contribute money to their tax-deferred retirement accounts at a much higher tax rate than when they will withdraw it.
+A physician in their peak earning years is likely to see their marginal tax rate, including the PPACA-associated taxes but not state taxes, in the 24%-35% range.
+In retirement, particularly an early retirement before starting to collect Social Security, they can likely pull some of that money out at 0%, 10%, 12%, and 22%, filling the brackets as they go along.

 Saving taxes at a 35% rate and then paying them later at around 12% is a winning strategy.
 Even if the tax brackets climb a bit, the fact that a large percentage of tax-deferred account withdrawals will be used to fill the brackets completely overwhelms the effect of the higher tax rates.